 This is one of the categories that really sets the Starfish Retrospective apart from other retrospective methods.

 In this category, you’ll place items or ideas that don’t need to be entirely stopped, but that are maybe using up a bit too much of the budget or time that the team has to spare.
-You can even place some ideas here that were brought up in the ‘stop’ step that the team couldn’t reach consensus on.
+You can even place some ideas here that were brought up in the ‘stop’ step that the team couldn’t reach a consensus on.
 By monitoring those items and productivity if they’re happening less often, you could ultimately make the decision that those actions are best left stopped and have some data to back it up.

 After discussing for about another ten minutes, you should be ready to move on.